iuribpmoro/SerialGen/README.md

 # SerialGen
-An automation script for ysoserial payload generation.
+An automation script for ysoserial payload generation and the identification of vulnerable gadgets using Burp Intruder and Collaborator.

 - Intro
   - As BurpSuite's Deserialization Scanner almost never works...
 I built SerialGen to automate the generation of payloads using ysoserial.